pulumi/pulumi-hugo/themes/default/content/what-is/what-is-infrastructure-as-code.md

 ## Why is Infrastructure as Code Important?

-Infrastructure as code is important because of three significant trends, all of them happening at the same time.
+IaC is important because of three significant trends, all of them happening at the same time.

 ### The Transition to the Cloud